 How to defuse a manipulator?

-As a leader, how do you deal with a manipulator?
+As a professional, how do you deal with a manipulator?
 Your first step is to realise that while they might seem like a potent threat, most manipulators are actually very dependant upon others to bolster their identity.
 Once you and your staff stop being fearful, these weak characters can lose most of their power.
-With this awareness, you can start to gain strength and begin to muster up the courage act differently.
+With this awareness, you can start to gain strength and begin to muster up the courage to act differently.

 Your best strategy is to consciously recognise what’s going on and not deny it.
 Once you’re aware of their tactics you can push back.
 Pushing back often means talking to someone you trust.
 You might be surprised to find you’re not the only one who feels that way.
 If the manipulator is particularly skilled you’ve probably been wondering if you’re going crazy.
 Identifying and talking to others in the manipulator’s field of operation, will make it clear you’re perfectly sane!